rochoa85/PepFun/README.md

 ### Calculate sequence properties

-As an example to run the script as an user, we can calculate a set of properties.
+As an example to run the script, we can calculate a set of properties for a peptide sequence.
 For that purpose, the script can be called as:

 `python pepfun.py -m sequence -s GYTRTEGSDF`

 **NOTE: Remember to activate first the conda virtual environment as explained previously.**

-The output is a file with the name `sequence_analysis_[sequence].txt`, where multiple properties for the required sequence are reported.
+The output is a file with the name `sequence_analysis_[sequence].txt`, where multiple properties for the sequence are reported.
 An example of this is:

 ```
 The main peptide sequence is: GYTRTEGSDF
 Net charge at pH 7: -1.0008535231234645
-Molecular weight: 1132.152
+Molecular weight: 1132.152 (g/mol)
 Average Hydrophobicity: -2.04
 Isoelectric Point: 4.37030029296875
 Instability index: 3.740000000000001